 First O-RAN Alliance-compliant mMIMO

-To this end, Altiostar, NEC, and Rakuten Mobile have today announced testing of the industry’s first O-RAN Alliance-compliant multi-vendor massive-multi-input, multi-output (mMIMO) 5G with vRAN.
+To this end, Altiostar, NEC, and Rakuten Mobile have today announced testing of the industry’s first O-RAN Alliance-compliant massive MIMO 5G with vRAN.
 And this will help Rakuten Mobile introduce a software-centric 5G network in Japan.

 “Our vision for Rakuten Mobile Network is to build the world’s first end-to-end, fully virtualized, software-defined mobile network.
 A network that innovates at the speed-of-software and scales at the speed-of-cloud,” said Tareq Amin, CTO of Rakuten Mobile Network.